CAT Syllabus 2026 – Important Topics and What You Should Not Miss in Each Section

 CAT Syllabus for MBA: Subject-Wise Analysis

 Candidates should review the CAT previous year exam analysis of all the sections.
 It will help them determine weightage and difficulty level over the years.
 It provides an idea of the overall competition level and prepares accordingly.
 As per the past trends and analysis, the CAT exam is moderately difficult.
 The QA section tests your accuracy, LRDI can be uncertain, and VARC are lengthy.
-Check the difficulty level and weightage across all the CAT sections below:
+Check the difficulty level and weightage across all the CAT sections below (expected in CAT 2026):

 CAT Quant Difficulty Level